anycable/anycable-rack-server/README.md

 **NOTE:** AnyCable Rack Server uses the same config name (i.e., env prefix, YML file name, etc.) as AnyCable itself.

-You can pass a config object as the ption to `AnyCable::Rack::Server.new`:
+You can pass a config object as the option to `AnyCable::Rack::Server.new`:

 ```ruby
 server = AnyCable::Server::Rack.new(config: AnyCable::Rack::Config.new(**params))